smcasillas1/Capstone/README.md

      2. Created data frame for parsed data
      3. Removed Zip Code attribute since it's out of scope of this project
      4. Added State name to dataset
-     5. Corrected the County names for 11 cities which had multiple Counties mapped to them:
+     5. Corrected the county names for 11 cities which had multiple counties mapped to them:
           - Chagrin Falls(Cuyahoga)
           - Cincinnati(Hamilton)
           - Danville(Knox)